Qarik-Group/concourse-tutorial/docs/basics/01_task_hello_world.md

 The reason that you can select any base `image` (or `image_resource` when [configuring a task](http://concourse.ci/running-tasks.html)) is that this allows your task to have any prepared dependencies that it needs to run.
 Instead of installing dependencies each time during a task you might choose to pre-bake them into an `image` to make your tasks much faster.

+## Miscellaneous

+If you're interested in creating new Docker images using Concourse (of course you are), then there is a future section [Push Docker Image](/miscellaneous/push_docker_image).